10darts/documentation/overview/targeting.rst

     Tags
-        Keys or attributes you use for the different user categories you have in your own CRM and you previously has updated on 10darts.
-You can see how you can update your users’ categories using the API :ref:`here <api>` and the SDK :ref:`here <android-sdk-user-data>`
+        Keys or attributes you use for the different user categories you have in your CRM and that you previously have updated on 10darts.
+You can see how you can update your users’ categories using the API click :ref:`here <api>` and the SDK click :ref:`here <android-sdk-user-data>`
-        or :ref:`importing a CVS File <users-import>`.
+        or click :ref:`here <users-import>` to import a CVS File.

     Random Segmentation
-        When you “Enable Sample Size of Recipients” 10darts selects the random number of users you specify within your user target to test the notification with them.
+        When you “Enable Sample Size of Recipients” 10darts selects the random number of users you specify within your user target to test the notification.

     Geographical Segmentation
-        When you enable this option your campaign will be sent to users located in the geographical area you define, either by name, i.e. country, state, city, neighborhood, or by drawing a circle or an area in the map.
+        When you enable this option your campaign will be sent to users located in the geography that you define, either by name, i.e. country, state, city, neighborhood, or by drawing a circle or an area on the map.